zoltraks/need-more-space/README.md

 What you get
 ------------

 This repository contains database management scripts.

-Designed to be used by DBA and developers for doing administrative or other special database tasks.
+Designed to be used by administrators and developers for doing maintenance or other special database tasks.

 ## Microsoft SQL Server ##